Skip to Content

 Give your teens the crazy task of trying to pull off one of those Pinterest-worthy turkey cakes…and dare to serve whatever their creation looks like.

-Can I say, #PinterestFail in the making?
+Can I say, #PinterestFail is in the making?

 #memories

-10. Do a Thanksgiving-Themed Jelly Belly Bean Taste Test Challenge
+10. Do a Thanksgiving-themed Jelly Belly Bean Taste Test Challenge

 Did you know that Jelly Belly beans have a Fall line?